Damage mechanics: Precipitate coarsening

-Combining Damage Mechanisms
+Combining damage mechanisms

 Multiple damage mechanism can be combined to represent a broader range of phenomena.
 For instance, if both void-growth by power-law creep and precipitate coarsening are relevant mechanisms, the following combined set of equations may be used:

 Note that both damage mechanisms are included in the creep strain rate equation.
 The precipitate coarsening damage mechanisms influences the void-growth damage mechanism as the void-growth mechanism depends on the global strain rate.
 The precipitate growth mechanisms is only time and temperature dependent and hence does not depend on the void-growth damage $\omega_1$.

-Multiaxial Effects
+Multiaxial effects

 The preceding equations are valid under uniaxial tension only.
 When a multiaxial state of stress is present in the system, each equation must be adapted so that the driving multiaxial stress is considered.
 For void-growth by power-law creep, the relevant stress is the von Mises stress as this drives the global creep deformation; however, for void-growth by boundary diffusion, the maximum principal stress drives the vacancy flux.